kavbansal/HCI-Assignment2/index.md

 </p>

 # What is Universal Design?
-Universal design is defined as “the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability”.
+Universal design is defined as “the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability” <sup>[1](https://universaldesign.ie/what-is-universal-design/)</sup>.
 This involves considering users of all backgrounds and capability from the very beginning of design, which differs from assistive technology that can be implemented after-the-fact to help certain groups of users.

 # 7 Guiding principles of Universal Design

-The 7 Principles of Universal Design were set forth by a team led by Robert Mace at North Carolina State University to guide the design of environments, products, and communications in a way that considers all potential users.
+The 7 Principles of Universal Design were set forth by a team led by Robert Mace at North Carolina State University to guide the design of environments, products, and communications in a way that considers all potential users <sup>[2](https://universaldesign.ie/what-is-universal-design/the-7-principles/the-7-principles.html)</sup>.
 These principles are

 **1. Equitable Use:** The design is useful and marketable to people with diverse abilities